EmBark Orientation is required for ALL incoming, degree-seeking students.

 During EmBark Orientation, you will learn about academic advising, UNC Asheville’s curriculum, course registration processes, campus resources, and much more.
 Each EmBark session is packed with activities as well as opportunities to meet other new students.
 EmBark employs UNC Asheville upperclassman students, known as the Blue Crew Orientation Leaders, to assist with helping you to meet other new students, learn about campus resources, navigate the curriculum requirements, and find your niche.

 EmBark Orientation is required for all new, incoming degree-seeking transfer and freshman students.
 Only incoming, degree-seeking students can participate in the student EmBark Orientation sessions.
-Parents, family members and guests who wish to attend EmBark Orientation must register for the Parent/Family EmBark session that runs concurrent to the EmBark session their student is registered to attend.
+Family members and guests who wish to attend EmBark Orientation must register for the Family EmBark session that runs concurrent to the EmBark session their student is registered to attend.

 Check out our Orientation Handbook as it serves as a great resource for what will be addressed during EmBark Orientation.

-If you are interested in receiving updates from the Office of Transition and Parent Programs regarding these Parent and Family Orientation sessions and other parent and family events, please complete this google form.
+If you are interested in receiving updates from the Office of Transition and Parent Programs regarding the Family Orientation sessions and other family events, please complete this google form.

 Before Registering for EmBark